Install Inconvo

 Add an endpoint on your server to create a response.

-POST /api/v1/conversations/answer
+POST /conversations/:id/response

-responds with an answer which includes:
+responds with a message and includes:

 id